riscv-admin/graphics/CHARTER.md

 # Graphics Charter

-The Graphics Special Interest Group (SIG) will develop the strategy, do gap analysis and prioritization of those gaps to enable RSC-V implementers of hardware and  software to enable modern graphics accelerators.
+The Graphics Special Interest Group (SIG) will develop the strategy, do gap analysis and prioritization of those gaps to enable RISC-V implementers of hardware and  software to enable modern graphics accelerators.
 The aforementioned strategy encompasses:

 - working with and contributing to existing Committees, SIGs, and TGs developing RISC-V extensions and software ecosystem components identified as strategic for efficient implementation of graphics-specific operations